Rjsloan17/aLGN-product-case-study/README.md

-# aLGN
+# aLGN™

 ## AI-Assisted Opportunity Evaluation and Decision Workflow

-aLGN is a product I designed and built to reduce the repetitive work involved in evaluating job opportunities while improving consistency, transparency, and decision quality.
+aLGN™ is a product I designed and built to reduce the repetitive work involved in evaluating job opportunities while improving consistency, transparency, and decision quality.

-Rather than relying on a language model to make unrestricted decisions, aLGN combines structured criteria, deterministic rules, AI-assisted analysis, browser automation, and human review.
+Rather than relying on a language model to make unrestricted decisions, aLGN™ combines structured criteria, deterministic rules, AI-assisted analysis, browser automation, and human review.

 ---